Nataliia Zharkova: Education

 Zharkova graduated from Kharkiv State Technical University of Construction and Architecture in 2012 with a BSc in architecture.

 Notable achievements

+World records

+During her career Zharkova set five world records under CMAS:

 Swimming underneath the arch of Blue Hole

 On 27 October 2016, Zharkova became the first Ukrainian and the second woman in the world (after Natalia Molchanova) to dive through an underwater vertical cave known as Blue Hole on a single breath.
 Zharkova immersed to a depth of 56 meters and then swam 30 meters under the arch.